-Small Cyclades is a complex of a few larger and numerous smaller islands.
+The small Cyclades is a complex of a few larger and numerous smaller islands.
 It lies in the eastern part of the Aegean Sea, between the southern part of Naxos and the northern part of Amorgos.
-The most prominent islands include Donousa, Schinoussa, Koufonisia, Iraklia and Keros.
-While, some smaller ones are Argilos, Avelonisia, Plaki, Makares and Skandia.
+The most prominent islands include Donousa, Schinoussa, Koufonisia, Iraklia, and Keros.
+While, some smaller ones are Argilos, Avelonisia, Plaki, Makares, and Skandia.

 The best part?

-There are many ferry connections between Small Cyclades islands.
-This means that you have the chance to explore more islands in once (aka island hopping)!
+There are many ferry connections between the Small Cyclades islands.
+This means that you have the chance to explore more islands at once (aka island hopping)!

 So, what’s special about Small Cyclades?

 The small Cyclades are famous for their lengthy, amazing sandy beaches.
 But, what truly makes the difference is that they are protected from the usual strong winds of Cyclades islands.

 That’s why they are preferred as natural harbors for sailing boats!

 Their untouched beauty and the breathtaking, rocky Cycladic landscape create a captivating environment!
 This stunning scenery allures tourists who prefer relaxing moments away from the noisy crowd.